fiskaltrust/rollout-doc/technical-operations/middleware/network-requirements.md

 ## Introduction

 The Middleware requires a basic set of network access to perform its function.
 First and foremost, this includes **inbound** connections from your POS Systems to the Middleware.
-Please make sure your POS Systems have free access to your Middleware instance.
-For example, firewalls need to be appropriately configured to allow connections from your POS Systems to the IP address and ports where the Middleware is running.
+Therefore, please ensure your POS Systems have free access to your Middleware instance.
+For example, you need to configure the firewalls to allow connections from your POS Systems to the IP address and ports where the Middleware is running.

-There are also a few **outbound** connections (e.g. querying for changes to your CashBox configuration) required for a fully functioning Middleware setup.
-Please make sure the machine where the Middleware is installed has proper network access to the following hostnames.
+A fully functioning Middleware setup requires a few **outbound** connections (e.g., querying for changes to your CashBox configuration).
+Therefore, please ensure the machine where the Middleware is active has proper network access to the following hostnames.

 | Hostname                     | Protocol | Port(s) | Description                                                                                                                    |
 | ---------------------------- | :------: | :-----: | ------------------------------------------------------------------------------------------------------------------------------ |